sorin-ionescu/prezto/modules/utility/README.md

 ### Safe ops

-By default, `cp`,`ln`, `mv`, and `rm` are aliased to their interactive variants.
+By default, `cp`,`ln`, `mv` and `rm` are aliased to their interactive variants.
-If this is not desired, you can disable it by adding `zstyle ':prezto:module:utility' safe-ops no` to your zpreztorc.
+If this is not desired, it can be disabled by adding the following line to *zpreztorc*:

+    zstyle ':prezto:module:utility' safe-ops 'no'.

 In addition, the following aliases have been added: